 Shanklin is accessible by train via a ferry from Portsmouth, although a car is useful on the Isle of Wight.
 The nearest car ferry ports are Portsmouth and East Cowes (see our ferry guide).

 Landguard is located near to the busy holiday towns of Shanklin and Sandown.
-It's a great location for children with families as there are several attractions nearby (Wildheart Animal Sanctuary, Dinosaur Isle, Sandham Gardens) as well as beaches with good facilities.
+It's a great location for children with families as there are several attractions nearby (Wildheart Animal Sanctuary, Dinosaur Isle, Sandham Gardens etc.) as well as beaches with good facilities.

 However, it isn't a quiet area - the seafronts are more classic seaside resort rather than quiet secluded bays.